 JW's are required to be loyal to Jehovah AND the Watchtower organization.

-Being loyal to God and the Watchtower is like being loyal to your wife and your girlfriend at the same time.
+Being loyal to God and a religion is like being loyal to your wife and your girlfriend at the same time.
 It's not possible.
 Choose your wife or choose your girlfriend but you can't have both!

 There's nothing wrong with loving a religion.
 There's nothing wrong with disagreeing with other religions either.
 In a free society everyone can freely express their opinions.
 However when a religion makes it their mission to warn the world about God's judgment if people don't join their church, now they're using God as a tool to control JW's with fear.